brandur/sorg/content/articles/job-drain.md

 notice when it happens.

 Other common solutions are equally as bad.
-For example, it's also a common pattern to allow the job's first few tries to fail, and rely on the queue's retry scheme to eventually push the work through at some point after the transaction has committed.
+For example, another well-worn pattern is to allow the job's first few tries to fail, and rely on the queue's retry scheme to eventually push the work through at some point after the transaction has committed.
 The downsides of this